kencx/keyb/README.md

       ignore_prefix: true
 ```

-Refer to the defaults provided in `examples` for more details.
-Multiline fields
+Refer to the `examples` for more examples.

-are not supported at the moment.
+>Multiline fields are not supported at the moment.

 ### Configuration
-A config file is generated on the first run of `keyb`.
+keyb is customized with a `config.yml` file that is automatically generated.

-By default, the following options are included:
+By default, the following options are included.

 | Option      | Default                       | Description |
 | ----------- | ----------------------------- | ----------- |